dominiek/deep-base/README.md

 # Deep Learning Base Image

 Today's deep learning frameworks require an extraordinary amount of work to install and run.
-This Docker container bundles all popular deep learning frameworks into a single Docker image.
-Ubuntu Linux is the OS of choice for base of this image (it is a requirement for CUDA and all DL frameworks play nice with it).
+This Docker container bundles all popular deep learning frameworks into a single Docker instance.
+Ubuntu Linux is the base OS of choice for this container (it is a requirement for CUDA and all DL frameworks play nice with it).

 Supported DL frameworks: